-The aggregate annual premiums for the above-referenced insurance policies and pension contracts are approximately \$20,900, representing approximately 0.00002% of AXA's 2015 consolidated revenues, which exceed \$100 billion.
+The aggregate annual premiums for the above-referenced insurance policies are approximately \$20,900, representing approximately 0.00002% of AXA's 2015 consolidated revenues, which exceed \$100 billion.
 The related net profit, which is difficult to calculate with precision, is estimated to be \$3,136, representing approximately 0.00005% of AXA's 2015 aggregate net profit.